rmedina97/liqo-autoscaling-system/README.md

 Main entry point that defines the HTTPS server and can be extended to handle additional request types.

 2. `handler/`
 Contains the request handlers.
-Each handler dispatches the request to the appropriate processing chain.NOTA DEVI FARE IN MODO CHE LA CONOSCENZA DEL LINGUAGGIO HTTP FINISCA QUI
+Each handler unwraps the HTTP messages and dispatches the request to the appropriate processing chain.

 3. `util/`
 Provides the basic functions used across handlers.